Grandidierite

 Durability & Care

-Grandidierite (Mohs’ Hardness: 7.5) is an excellent choice for everyday jewelry.
+An exotic jewelry gemstone comparable in wearability to Amethyst, Grandidierite (Mohs Hardness: 7 – 7.5) is an excellent choice for everyday normal wear.
 Grandidierite should always be stored carefully to avoid scuffs and scratches.
 Clean with gentle soap and lukewarm water, scrubbing behind the gem with a very soft toothbrush as necessary.
 After cleaning, pat dry with a soft towel or chamois cloth.

 Map Location